cypress-io/testing-workshop-cypress/todomvc/README.md

 - `npm run reset:db` resets [data.json](data.json) to have empty list of todos

 Once NPM dependencies are installed, the application should work locally without WiFi.

+## Delay

+You can delay the initial loading by adding to the URL `/?delay=<ms>`.
+This is useful to simulate application bootstrapping.